notgull/theo/README.md

 };

 // Create a surface using a window handle from your windowing framework.
+// `window` is used as a stand-in for a window in your display system.
 // It must implement `raw_window_handle::HasRawWindowHandle`.
 let surface_future = unsafe {
     display.make_surface(